benjdj6/airnow-alert/README.md

 # AirNow Alert

-A web tool that allows users to check AQI in a given zip code and subscribe to notifications via email or text message about AQI if >150 ("Unhealthy").
+A web app that allows users to check AQI in a given zip code and subscribe to notifications via email or text message about AQI if >150 ("Unhealthy").

 ### ToDo